StealthSystems/stringquery/README.md

 - $actions
   - An array of action values and the name of the function to run (must be a function name; other callback types not yet supported.
 See Bugs & Limitations for details

+You can of course override these properties whenever.
+The most common example is enabling repeat for only the ping action:

+    $SQ->repeat = true;

 #### Construction Process

 When constructed, StringQuery goes through the following steps: